cwilso/WebMIDIAPIShim/README.md

 * `build`: contains the transpiled and bundled version of the Web MIDI API shim, this is the script that you add as a separate script to your HTML page.
 * `dist`: contains the transpiled code (not bundled), this code is used if you import the Web MIDI API shim as a module.
 * `examples`: some usage examples for browser and Nodejs, written in es5.
-* `gh-pages`: styles and script used by the Github page and the examples, does not contain any library code
+* `gh-pages`: styles and script used by the Github page and the examples, does not contain any library code.
 * `node`: contains the entry point for Nodejs applications; this scripts combines the Web MIDI API shim with the `jazz-midi` npm package.
-* `node_modules`: contains dependencies for transpiling the Web MIDI API shim and the `jazz-midi`: package for Nodejs applications.
+* `node_modules`: contains dependencies for transpiling the Web MIDI API shim and the `jazz-midi` package for Nodejs applications.
-* `src`: contains the actual code of this library, written in es6.
+* `src`: contains the actual code of this library, written in esnext.